 I watched the documentary myself a few weeks ago, and I felt a wave of emotions throughout the documentary.
 From sadness to anger and frustration and everything in between.
 By no means would I consider myself an environmentalist.
 I eat meat and fish, I buy fast fashion and although I do basic recycling, I’m not very conscious about the huge amount of plastic I throw away, or what happens to it after the bin men have taken it away.

-This documentary, and many others I have seen before it, did make me sit back and think about the damage that is being done to our environment, and the poor animals that rely on it.
+This documentary, and many others I have seen before it, did make me sit back and think about the damage that food and fast fashion is doing to our environment, and the poor animals that rely on it.

 Therefore, I decided that for the first time, I would make a conscious effort to make sure I live my life in a much more sustainable fashion.
 Although, the question did remain, where do I start, and how far do I take this?